Research Software Engineer, Laboratory for Social Machines

 Working at MIT offers opportunities, an environment, a culture – and benefits – that just aren’t found together anywhere else.
 If you’re curious, motivated, want to be part of a unique community, and help shape the future – then take a look at this opportunity.

 RESEARCH SOFTWARE ENGINEER, Media Lab-Laboratory for Social Machines (LSM), to support LSM’s mission to understand and design human networks through the creation of new digital technologies with applications in pro-social media and learning.
-Will undertake software development, data-management, and data-analysis projects.
-Responsibilities will include collaborating with research staff to set direction and scope projects; independently designing and developing methods and building core software systems; serving as lead for multi-member projects; mentoring researchers and junior engineers on industry best practices and production level software development methods; participating in and leading effective product-engineering development practices; directing and guiding workflows to ensure effective continuous deployment of research; and productionizing, maintaining, and troubleshooting software in support of projects.
+Will undertake software development, data management, and data-analysis projects.
+Responsibilities will include identifying and initiating key projects in fulfillment of LSM’s mission; collaborating with research staff to set direction and scope projects; independently designing and developing methods and building core software systems; serving as lead for multimember projects; mentoring researchers and junior engineers on industry best practices and production level software development methods; participating in and leading effective product-engineering development practices; directing and guiding workflows to ensure effective continuous deployment of research; and productionizing, maintaining, and troubleshooting software in support of projects.

 A full job description is available at https://www.media.mit.edu/about/job-opportunities/.

-PREFERRED: a bachelor’s degree in computer science or related area; experience with React+Redux, cloud computing platforms, and working in a small startup environment; and familiarity with common machine-learning methods and/or data visualization techniques.
-Job #18712
+PREFERRED: a bachelor’s degree in computer science or related area, experience with React+Redux and cloud computing platforms, experience working in a small startup environment, and familiarity with common machine-learning methods and/or data visualization techniques.
+Job #18711

 This is a one year appointment with possibility of extension based on the course of research and funding.

 MIT is an equal employment opportunity employer.
 All qualified applicants will receive consideration for employment and will not be discriminated against on the basis of race, color, sex, sexual orientation, gender identity, religion, disability, age, genetic information, veteran status, ancestry, or national or ethnic origin.